ABergman7/ABergman7.github.io/HW1/index.md

             </div>
         </div>
 ```
-As for the styling I wanted to but a colorful "rustic" kind of color only around content to my choosing.
+As for the styling I wanted to make a colorful "rustic" frame only around content to my choosing.
 So I made the content class in CSS in order to help make things stand out more.

 Below is the overall code that I used for my style.css: